guigrpa/storyboard/README.md

 });
 ```

 Want to see the end-to-end story?
-Use the [Storyboard DevTools](#storyboard-devtools) extension.
+Use the Storyboard DevTools extension.

 *Note: end-to-end stories work better when server and client system clocks are not too different.
 Servers are typically NTP-synchronised, as are most modern PCs with Internet access.
 If this is not the case, your story hierarchy will be OK but mixed client-server stories might be out of order.*

 ### Storyboard DevTools

 Using the Storyboard DevTools should be pretty straightforward.
-Just open the Chrome DevTools, select the Storyboard pane and point your browser at either:
+After [installing them](https://chrome.google.com/webstore/detail/storyboard-devtools/gficinaagglofbelmgdkknaefhpknccc), open the Chrome DevTools, select the Storyboard pane and point your browser at either:

 * Your standard application URL, to see both server and client logs
 * Port 8090 (configurable) of your server, to see server logs only